devomh/comp3083_2025/lab08/README.md

 1. 🎨 **Simple House** — Draw a house using rectangles and triangles
 2. 🔲 **Checkerboard Pattern** — Create an 8×8 checkerboard using loops
 3. 🎨 **Circle Grid** — Generate a grid of colored circles
-4. 🌈 **Color Gradient** — Create a smooth color gradient using loops

 **Estimated Time**: 35 minutes